-394. DSC 253: Rajdharma (2)
+394. DSC 253: Rajdharma (3)

-1. Ved Vyas is considered to be the reincarnation of God Vishnu.
-The meaning of Ved Vyas is the collector of Vedas.
+Satyabati and Rishi Parashar were his parents.
+(Dritirashtra and Pandava brothers are said to have been the sons of Rishi Parashar).
+The meaning of Ved Vyas is, the collector of Vedas.
 He compiled the Vedas, composed Mahabharata and 18 Puranas.
-He is said to have divided Vedas into four parts.
-Satyabati and Rishi Parashar were his parents.
-Dritirashtra and Pandava brothers are said to have been the sons of Rishi Parashar.
+He is said to have divided the Vedas into four parts.

 Shastras and Vedas have been written thousands of years back.
 But the fundamentals of these writings have remained the same.
-Birth, disease, old age and death are inescapable relevant realities from Bhagwat Gita in Mahabharata.
+Birth, disease, old age and death are the inescapable relevant realities from Bhagwad Gita in Mahabharata.
 Vedas contents also preceded with Varna system, birth hierarchy, praises for Gods that represented the natural forces.
+Vedas consist of 6000 verses in each, that is total 24,000 verses.

-BORI or Bhandari Oriental Research Institute, UNESCO archives, 15th century writings of Rig Vedas are some of the valuable sources of Vedas.
+BORI or Bhandari Oriental Research Institute, UNESCO archives, and 15th century writings of Rig Vedas are some of the valuable sources of Vedas.

 (2) Shanti Parva